ksumngs/yavsap/docs/parameters.rst

 Default  15
 ======== ======

 The minimum quality to keep a base in the leading end of a read.
+If set to ``0``, LEADING trimming is disabled.

 Corresponds to the |LEADING option of Trimmomatic|_.